We've independently reviewed this article to make sure it's as accurate as we can make it.

 Therefore, you should check to ensure the gas line valves are open and not shut.
 This is the only way to ensure that the pilot light is receiving a sufficient supply of gas.

-A dirty pilot light can occur from dust, soot, or other particles.
-When this happens, the flow of oxygen is limited to the pilot light, and the pilot light requires oxygen in order to remain lit and keep your water heater operating.
-While you can restart the pilot light if it goes out, it will eventually go out again, requiring a professional cleaning.
+This can occur due to dust, soot, or other particles.
+When this happens, the flow of oxygen is limited to the pilot light.
+The pilot light requires oxygen in order to remain lit and keep your water heater operating.

 Although you can clean the pilot light yourself, it is recommended to contact a plumber to clean the debris out due to the fact that the cleaning process is a bit complex.